The Product Validation Process: From Idea to Evidence

 1. Hide & Question: Remove the text and ask: "In your own words, what was that about?"

-1. Listen for the Gaps: Note their exact wording.
-Are they repeating the key phrases?
-Are they confused?
-This test will immediately reveal if your message is clear or convoluted.
-Based on where they’re struggling, modify your message (it usually takes 1-2 tries) to enable full understanding.
+1. (Optional) Based on where they’re struggling, modify your message (it usually takes 1-2 tries) to enable full understanding.

 For more on this strategy, check out Copy Testing to validate whether your message is clear and is landing.